 LAERTES-EU combines a large number of regional dynamical downscaling simulations for Europe performed with a single RCM.
-The used RCM is the non-hydrostatic model of the Consortium for Small-scale Modelling (COSMO) in climate mode model version 5 (CCLM5; Rockel et al., 2008), which has a spatial resolution of 0.22° (≈ 25 km).
-The model covers the EURO-CORDEX1 domain (Jacob et al., 2014).
-Overall, the simulations use the same domain, model version and set-up, which was adapted from EURO-CORDEX (Kotlarski et al., 2014).
+The used RCM is the non-hydrostatic model of the Consortium for Small-scale Modeling (COSMO) CLimate Mode (CLM) version 5 (CCLM5; Rockel et al., 2008), which has a spatial resolution of $0.22^{\circ}$ ( $\approx 25$ km).
+The model covers the European domain of the Coordinated Downscaling Experiment (EURO-CORDEX) (Jacob et al., 2014).
+Overall, the simulations use the same domain, model version, and setup, which was adapted from EURO-CORDEX (Kotlarski et al., 2014).
 According to Feldmann et al. (2008), a dry-day correction is important as climate models tend to overestimate the number of wet days with low intensities below 0.1 mm, known as the drizzle effect (Berg et al., 2012).
 In order to reduce this typical bias, a dry-day adjustment was first applied to LAERTES-EU.
 The E-OBS data were used for this correction, as they have the same spatial extension and resolution as the CCLM simulations.
-All simulations are performed within the BMBF (Federal Ministry of Education and Research of Germany) project MiKlip II2 (Marotzke et al., 2016) to create and test a decadal prediction system including a regional downscaling component for Europe.
-For all downscaling simulations the boundary conditions were derived from the Max-Planck Institute of Meteorology coupled Earth System Model (MPI-ESM).
-This global model consists of the atmospheric component ECHAM6 (Stevens et al., 2013), the ocean component MPI-OM (Jungclaus et al., 2013), and the land-surface model JSBACH (Hagemann et al., 2013).
-LAERTES-EU is divided into four different data blocks (Table 1) depending on the setup of the forcing MPI-ESM ensemble simulations.
-The differences between the four data blocks stems from the setup, external forcing and initialization of the MPI-ESM simulations.
-The data blocks 1 and 2 of the RCM ensemble (cf. Table 1) obtained the boundary values from the
+All simulations are performed within the BMBF (Federal Ministry of Education and Research of Germany) MiKlip II project (Marotzke et al., 2016) to create and test a decadal prediction system including a regional downscaling component for Europe.